Penarth: Victorian developments

 With the arrival of the railway connection to the Welsh valleys in 1878 came the regular influx of day trippers, often hundreds of them at weekends and bank holidays.
 The developing summer holiday trade was supported by a large number of quality hotels that provided nearly two thousand bedspaces.
 The biggest and grandest of the hotels were the Esplanade Hotel on the seafront built in 1887, The Marine Hotel at the mouth of the docks, The Royal Hotel at the top of Arcot Street, The Washington Hotel opposite the library and The Glendale and Lansdowne hotels on Plymouth Road.
 Apart from the major hotels, accommodation was also available at the smaller Dock Hotel, Penarth Hotel, Ship Hotel, Westbourne Hotel, Plymouth Hotel, Windsor Hotel, Railway Hotel and dozens of mariners' lodging houses at the top end of the town.
 All have now closed with the exception of the Glendale and a handful of small and more recent bed and breakfast establishments.

 A Royal Navy Hunt-class minesweeper was named HMS Penarth after the town in 1918 and survived the last nine months of the First World War, but only served for twelve months when it was sunk off the Yorkshire coast in 1919 after striking two mines.
 The vessel is remembered among the Royal Navy memorials at Portsmouth.

 At one time, Penarth had two grand and decorative cinemas.
 The first was the Windsor Kinema on Windsor Road, originally converted from a 19th-century Territorial Army drill hall and later used as Monty Smith's garage until it closed in October 2015.
 The even grander Washington Cinema was built opposite the library in 1936 with a classical 'Art Deco' frontage, on the site of a former hotel and its tennis courts.
 The Washington closed as a cinema in 1971.
 After several years as a busy bingo hall, it has now been converted into a coffee house and art gallery, whilst retaining its original frontage.

 Penarth's other distinctive art deco structure was the new General Post Office that was built in Albert Road in 1936.
-Closed in the 1980s, the building is Grade II listed and now converted to an ethnic restaurant.
+Closed in the 1980s, the building is Grade II listed and is now vacant.
 The rear yard, once used to stable horses for the horse-drawn Penarth to Cardiff bus service, is still used by the Post Office for mail and parcel sorting.